Toronto FC

-Toronto Football Club (commonly known as Toronto FC or TFC) is a Canadian professional soccer club based in Toronto.
-The club competes in Major League Soccer (MLS) as a member of the Eastern Conference.
-The team plays its home matches at BMO Field, located at Exhibition Place on Toronto's shoreline west of Downtown Toronto.
-Toronto FC joined MLS in 2007 as an expansion team and was the first Canadian-based franchise in the league.
+Toronto Football Club is a Canadian professional soccer club based in Toronto, competing in Major League Soccer (MLS) as a member of the Eastern Conference.
+The team plays home matches at BMO Field at Exhibition Place and joined MLS in 2007 as the league's first Canadian franchise.

-The first team is operated by Maple Leaf Sports & Entertainment (MLSE), which also operates the MLS Next Pro affiliate team Toronto FC II and most other professional sports franchises in the city, like the Toronto Maple Leafs of the National Hockey League (NHL), Toronto Raptors of the National Basketball Association (NBA) and the Toronto Argonauts of the Canadian Football League (CFL).
+The first team is operated by Maple Leaf Sports & Entertainment (MLSE), which also operates the MLS Next Pro affiliate team Toronto FC II and other professional sports franchises in the city, including the Toronto Maple Leafs of the National Hockey League (NHL), Toronto Raptors of the National Basketball Association (NBA) and the Toronto Argonauts of the Canadian Football League (CFL).

-In 2017, Toronto FC won the domestic treble with the MLS Cup, Supporters' Shield and Canadian Championship, making them the first and only MLS club to ever do so.
+In 2017, Toronto FC won a domestic treble with the MLS Cup, Supporters' Shield and Canadian Championship, making them the first and only MLS club to ever do so.
 They are eight-time winners of the Canadian Championship and were runners-up of the 2018 CONCACAF Champions League and the MLS Cup in 2016 and 2019.